Teenage Mutant Ninja Turtles: Turtles in Time: Emulated re-releases

 An emulated conversion of the original arcade game can be unlocked after completing the first batch of missions in Teenage Mutant Ninja Turtles 3: Mutant Nightmare.
 The game is emulated from the four-player version.
 Differences include the lack of a score counter, an entirely new soundtrack (likely due to rights issues with the original soundtrack), altered voices, and a slightly choppy frame rate compared to the arcade.
 Much like the version it was based on, the characters are assigned by controller.
 This means that Donatello and Raphael are not playable in the PlayStation 2 version without a multitap, as the base console only has two controller slots.
 The new soundtrack is a re-arranged version from the Nintendo DS version of Mutant Nightmare.

-The arcade and SNES versions of the game were re-released as part of Teenage Mutant Ninja Turtles: The Cowabunga Collection in 2022.
+The arcade and Super NES versions of the game were re-released as part of Teenage Mutant Ninja Turtles: The Cowabunga Collection in 2022.